Connect with others who understand.

 2. Sugary Foods and Drinks

 Added sugar and high-fructose corn syrup can be found in most processed and packaged foods.
-Many sweetened sodas, teas, and desserts contain more sugar than our bodies need to function on a daily basis.
+Many sweetened sodas, teas, and desserts contain more sugar than our bodies need on a daily basis.

-While the American Heart Association suggests limiting daily sugar intake to 24 grams for women and 36 grams for men, people with bipolar 1 disorder may need to watch their totals more closely.
-A 2021 study suggests that sugar and high-fructose corn syrup may contribute to mania and impulsive behaviors.
-If you have bipolar 1 disorder, added sugar may make your symptoms worse.
-A high-sugar diet can also lead to weight gain, which is common with bipolar 1.
+The American Heart Association suggests limiting daily added sugar intake to 25 grams for women and 36 grams for men.
+However, people with bipolar 1 disorder may need to watch their totals more closely.
+A 2021 study suggests that sugar and high-fructose corn syrup may contribute to mania and impulsive behaviors — that means added sugar may make symptoms of bipolar disorder worse.
+A high-sugar diet can also lead to weight gain.
+This is already a common concern with bipolar 1 due to medication side effects and mood fluctuations, both of which can influence appetite and eating habits.

-To help cut back on extra sugar, opt for naturally sweetened and nutritious foods to satisfy a craving for something sweet.
-Reach for fresh fruits or healthier snacks, like natural nut butter on whole-grain toast or a smoothie made with unsweetened milk and frozen fruit.
+To help cut back on extra sugar, opt for naturally sweetened and nutritious foods, which can satisfy cravings without giving you more sugar than you need.
+Other good options include fresh fruits and healthier snacks, like natural nut butter on whole-grain toast or a smoothie made with unsweetened milk and frozen fruit.

 3. Grapefruit and Grapefruit Juice

-Grapefruit and grapefruit juice can be refreshing at breakfast or snack time, but did you know that both forms of the fruit can interfere with your bipolar 1 disorder medications?
-This is because grapefruit limits your body’s ability to process or metabolize certain drugs.
+Grapefruit or grapefruit juice can be refreshing at breakfast or snack time, but did you know they can interfere with your bipolar 1 disorder medications?
+This is because grapefruit limits your body’s ability to process certain drugs.

-Your body breaks down many medications using a specialized protein, an enzyme known as CYP3A4.
+Your body uses a specific enzyme to break down many medications.
 Grapefruit and grapefruit juice block this enzyme, so your body can’t process drugs properly.
 As a result, more of the medication stays in your body and can build up in your bloodstream.

 Grapefruit and grapefruit juice can interfere with some bipolar 1 disorder medications.